 The composition of the Board is designed to ensure that it can operate independently of any special interests and function effectively as a collegiate body.
 A majority of the shareholder-elected Board members are independent of PHLY's executive management and its significant business associates.
 The Board does not include any executive personnel.
-Further, one of the three shareholder-elected Board members, Elin Karfjell, is independent of PHLY's main shareholder, Aker ASA.
+Further, two of the four shareholder-elected Board members, Elin Karfjell and Susan Hayman, are independent of PHLY's main shareholder, Aker ASA.
 Kristian Røkke, the Chairman, is Chief Executive Officer of Aker Horizons ASA.
 Jan Petter Hagen, Board member, is Managing Partner of Converto AS.

-The current composition of the Board, as well as the Board members' status on independence and expertise, capabilities, and experience, are presented on page 82 of this annual report.
+The current composition of the Board, as well as the Board members' status on independence and expertise, capabilities, and experience, are presented on pages 80-81 of this annual report.
 The shareholder-elected Board members represent a combination of expertise, capabilities, and experience from various businesses and industries.